LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 But for a long-term strategy, we all need libraries, and libraries need to appeal to everyone.
 That doesn't mean that services shouldn't assess libraries by the lifelines they provide.
 But any strategy should ensure they are accessible and appealing to all, to maximise usage across all demographics.

 In assessing need, it could be possible to come up with library specific indicators, such as with literacy data.
 But the commonly used [indices of deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) provide perfectly good assessments across multiple deprivation indicators.
 These are income, employment, education, health, crime, barriers to housing and services, and living environment.
-Those are all problems in which it can confidently be said that a library service has a part in tackling.
+Those are all problems in which it can confidently be said that a library service has a positive impact.

 Census areas are assigned a single decile (from 1-10) to give them a multiple index of deprivation.
 A decile of 1 shows that a place is within the top 10% of most deprived areas.
 These communities tend to be smaller than towns, so a town may contain a variety of different deprivation assessments.
 There are different ways of aggregating deprivation within larger areas - one option is to assess each town by the minimum deprivation decile within it.
 It may be that only a small part of a town is at that level of deprivation, but it best represents the greatest need.